pimlie/nuxt-optout/README.md

 > Only works when you are using yarn as package manager and could still sent telemetry if you use npm by mistake

-If you only use yarn you can add a resolution entry in your package.json.
-The default export of this package is a noop function that does nothing:
+If you only use yarn you can add a resolution entry in your package.json:

 ```js
 // package.json